Skip to main content

 8 min read

-What "paper trading" usually leaves out
+What most simulators usually leave out

-What a realistic futures paper account needs
+What a realistic futures trade lab needs

 • Leverage with a real margin requirement.